 Adelaide Hills Tourism markets the region as a visitor destination, develops industry capability and capacity, and fosters collaboration and alignment between key stakeholders.
 Adelaide Hills Tourism's work contributes to an enhanced visitor experience in the region, encouraging visitors to stay longer, do more, come again and recommend Adelaide Hills as a 'must visit' destination.
 Increased visitor numbers and spending are key to the ongoing sustainability of the region's tourism businesses and jobs growth.

-From here, a draft Adelaide Hills DMP will be developed in close collaboration with the South Australian Tourism Commission (SATC) and Adelaide Hills Tourism.
-Once endorsed, it will serve as a valuable tool to advocate for investment in our regional priorities, aiming to create positive outcomes that support our local people, communities and places.
+Once endorsed, the DMP will serve as a valuable tool to advocate for investment in our regional priorities, aiming to create positive outcomes that support our local people, communities and places.

 Tourism businesses and events located within the official Adelaide Hills tourism region will automatically have a business listing on this site if they are registered with the Australian Tourism Data Warehouse (ATDW), which is free.